 - With the current process, then, 300 grams of N2O per hectare are emitted.
 This means that one hectare emits around 200kg of CO2 due to N2O emissions into the soil.

-- In total, 1 hectare of wheat can emit up to 340kg of CO2 emissions from the production and application of fertilizers.
+- In total, 1 hectare of wheat can emit up to 340kg of CO2 emissions from fertilizer production and application.

 Nitricity technology mitigates nearly 100% of these emissions.